-The Apple Mac Buying Guide for Designers
+The [Apple/Mac] Buying Guide for Designers

+or

+The Designer’s Guide to Buying Macs

-The term designer covers many different fields, Graphic, Web, Motion or 3D Designer and whether you are buying your first computer or just need to upgrade, choosing the right Apple Mac can sometimes be difficult.
-Designers have many different needs and while you may love all things Apple, some are better for design than others.
-Do need a retina screen, how much RAM and what kind of software are questions people often ask when searching for that perfect computer.
+The term designer covers many different fields--graphic, web, motion or 3D designer--and whether you are buying your first computer or just upgrading, choosing the right tool can sometimes be difficult.
+Designers have widely varying needs and while you may love all things Apple, some machines/versions are better for design than others.
+From “do I need a retina screen,” to “how much RAM will cut it,” to “what kind of software will get the job done,” searching for that perfect computer can bring up lots of questions.

 Why Macs?

-One of the reasons designers use Mac is because of Apples graphic design history.
+One of the reasons designers prefer Macs is because of Apple’s graphic design history.
 Apple created the desktop publishing market back in 1985 with the original Apple Macintosh computer.
-The reason for choosing Macs was because of the software and fonts available as well as the user friendly graphics interface.
-Combined with software like Quark Express and the first LaserWriter printer, it became the dominant platform for Graphics Professionals.
-Apple also has traditionally given discounts to the educational communities.
-A decision that has helped build life long users.
+Back then, the reason for choosing a Mac was because of the software and fonts available, as well as the user-friendly graphics interface.
+Combined with software like QuarkXpress and the first LaserWriter printer, it became the dominant platform for graphics professionals.
+Apple also has traditionally given discounts to the educational communities--a decision that has helped build life long users and avid fans.

-While PC’s have caught up in regards to their graphic abilities, there are still many reasons to love the Mac operating system as a designer.
-The software support has increased tremendously, the ease of use right out of the box, highly detailed screens and the ability to run virtual software to emulate Windows and Linux systems can help with developing web sites.
+While PCs have caught up in regards to their graphic abilities, there are still many reasons for designers to love the Mac operating system: comprehensive software support, instant ease of use right out of the box, highly detailed screens and the ability to run virtual software to emulate Windows and Linux systems to help with developing web sites.

 Power Users

-Lets start with the Mac Pro, a very powerful computer.
+Let’s start with the Mac Pro, a very powerful computer.
 If you work with motion, photos or are a graphic designer where color accuracy is important to you then the Mac Pro is for you.
 The advantage of the Mac Pro is that you can use any monitor you want.
-Monitors for other Apple computers are Glossy and for people who work in Graphic Design, they tend to prefer matt screens because they are more accurate to what gets printed.
-Graphic Designers tend to work with larger files with most images being 300ppi for press quality and faster processors are important.
+Whereas monitors for other Apple computers are glossy, the Mac Pro features a design-friendly, matte screen that offers greater color accuracy.
+Also, since graphic designers tend to work with larger files with most images being 300ppi for press quality, a faster processor like the Mac Pro’s becomes important.

-Motion designers are the perfect candidate for the Mac Pro with fast processors, large hard drives and the ability to have multiple screens.
-They are the most flexible and customizable for you needs.
-Video editing applications need fast processors and more Ram, combine that with a SSD drive and applications like After Effects open in seconds.
-The only consideration is the size of the SSD drives are smaller than traditional hard drives and you may need to have external drives for mass storage.
-Luckily, the Mac Pro has many six Thunderbolt 2 ports and four USB 3.0 ports for all your storage needs.
+The Mac Pro is also an ideal choice for motion designers.
+With its fast processor, large hard drive and ability to handle multiple screens, this MAC is the most flexible and customizable option for anyone who relies on video editing applications.
+Thanks to the Mac Pro’s faster processor, increased RAM and SSD drive, applications like After Effects open in seconds.
+One thing to consider before you buy: the size of the Mac Pro’s SSD drive is smaller than a traditional hard drive, so you may need to augment your storage with an external drive.
+Luckily, the Mac Pro has six Thunderbolt 2 ports and four USB 3.0 ports, which should be more than enough for your storage needs.

 Portability and Speed

 If you are a designer on the go, but still need a fast computer, then the MacBook Pro is for you.
-Web and Graphic designers will appreciate the Retina Displays for diving into the details of their designs and nudging those pixels one at a time.
+Web and graphic designers will appreciate the retina display’s ability to dive deep into design details and nudge each pixel one at a time.
 MacBook Pros are capable of running all the Adobe Creative Cloud applications, as well as the major video editing applications.
-The light weight of the laptop allows you to carry it easily for meeting at client offices and give presentations wherever you need to.
-You can do high quality work on the go, but the SSD hard drives are small and you may need external drives.
+The light weight of the laptop (less than 5 pounds) allows you to carry it easily from on-location meetings to presentations wherever necessary.
+You can do high-quality work on the go, but, since the SSD hard drives are small, you may need an external drive.

 Studio Work